"They are truly monks when they live by the labor of their hands."

 In addition to the basic tasks necessary to our communal life, such as cooking, cleaning, laundry, maintaining the house and grounds, care of the elderly and sick, formation of new members, as well as various administrative tasks, we engage in self-supporting work.

-A small number of sisters work at the Abbey Gift Shop, aided by a large crew of volunteers.
-Besides being an outlet for our candy, the shop has other monastic goods, religious articles and gift items.
-Arts and crafts made by some of the sisters are also offered here.
-These include greeting cards for all occasions, hand-painted icons and reproductions, wood carvings and prayer benches, Chinese brush paintings, and Ukrainian Easter eggs (Pysanka).
+Our Abbey Gift Shop, besides being an outlet for our candy, has other hand made monastic products in stock.
+Arts and crafts made by the sisters include: greeting cards for all occasions, hand-made rosaries and jewelry, icons, wood carvings, Chinese brush paintings, and Ukrainian Easter eggs (Pysanka).
+We also sell books written by our sisters over the years.

 From our founding in 1949 until 1995, we had a small herd of cows that we milked twice daily, selling the milk to a local distributor.
 As many small farmers had to do in 1995, we sold the herd since it was not profitable.
 In 2000, we received a small flock of sheep from our brothers at St Joseph Abbey in Spencer, MA.
 We sell blankets and yarn made from the sheep's wool in our Abbey Gift Shop.
 We are grateful for this small but meaningful connection with the agricultural heritage of our community and our Order, and the valuable experience it provides for the younger and more physically able members of the community.